meyersbs/developer-apologies/README.md

   stars       Filter out repositories with less than this number of stars.
 Enter '0' to
               remove this filter.
   total       Return this many repositories (or less if filters are restrictive.
 Enter
               '0' to remove this filter.
+Note that the maximum number of results that can be returned is 1000 due to a limitation in the API.
   {language}  Filter results to only include repositories using this language.
 Enter
               'None' to remove this filter.
-  save		    Whether or not to save the list of repositories to disk.

 optional arguments:
   -h, --help  show this help message and exit
+  --save      Whether or not to save the list of repositories to disk.
+  --results_file RESULTS_FILE
+              The name of the file to save results to.
+Relative paths will be canonicalized.
+This option is ignored when --save=False.
 ```

+**NOTE:** Due to limitations in the API, only one language (or no language) can be specified.

 **NOTE:** Any language that you can specify in the GitHub search bar is a valid option here.
 For a full list, see `GITHUB_LANGUAGES` in `src/helpers.py`.: